wri/cities-heat-resilient-infrastructure/scenario-generation/street-trees/README.md

     -   To run a program scenario, choose the target percent of cover for pedestrian areas:

         -   scenario = "program", percentile = NULL, target_coverage = 0.5
-5. Select the code in lines 1-48 and run.
+5. Select the code and run.
 The output data will be saved in a folder named for the scenario; the new tree height raster is named "scenario-tree-canopy-height.tif".

 ## Metrics